RTEMS/rtems-docs/eng/fv/methodology.rst

   It is very important that the negations only apply to stated properties, and do not alter the possible behaviors of the model in any way.
+  The behaviours of the model are determined by the control-flow constructs, so any boolean-valued expression statements used in these, or used in sequential code to wait for some some condition, should not be altered.
+  What can be altered are the expressions in ``assert()`` statements, and any LTL properties.

 With Promela, there are a number of different ways to do systematic negation.
 The precise approach adopted depends on the nature of the models, and